amchess/BrainLearn/Readme.md

 BrainLearn hash the same options as BrainFish, but it implements a persisted learning algorithm, managing a file named experience.exp.

-It is a collection of one or more positions stored with the following format (similar to in memory Stockfish Transposition Table):
+It is a collection of one or more positions stored with the following format (similar to in memory Brainlearn Transposition Table):

 - _best move_
 - _board signature (hash key)_